Updated - Originally published February 5, 2025

 In many cases, the lack of sales tax revenue is made up by revenue from income taxes.
 Oregon, for example, has a high income tax to compensate for its lack of sales tax.
 For Alaska and Delaware, which don’t have a sales tax or income tax, revenue comes from enticing businesses to the area or other revenue sources, including property and other types of taxes.
 Delaware, for example, has higher corporate income taxes and taxes for other specialty businesses, which increases its revenue without a sales tax.
 New Hampshire has a 10% tax on wood, which boosts the state’s revenue.

-It’s important to note that just because a state doesn’t have a sales tax doesn’t mean cities and counties in that state can’t enact their own sales tax.
-In other states that have a state-wide sales tax, that local sales tax would be added on top.
-The concept is the same in tax-free states, except the local sales tax is added to a state sales tax of zero.
+It’s important to note that just because a region doesn’t have a consumption tax doesn’t mean cities and counties in that area can’t impose their own.
+In other regions with a statewide consumption tax, local levies would be added on top.
+The concept is the same in areas without such taxes, except the local tax is added to a base rate of zero.

 Because they don’t have to pay sales tax, consumers living in the NOMAD states tend to be more enticed to shop.
 Considering the average state sales tax is around 5%, consumers in these states essentially get a 5% discount on every purchase.